Khadijaramlawi/khadijaramlawi/README.md

 ### 🌟 Facts About Me

+- I'm a mother of 3 amazing kids and trying to excel multi tasking!
 - I’ve won the Nasser Bin Hamad International Prize for Innovation and Creativity.
 - I have a bachelor's degree in civil engineering and an MBA.